ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ### CLI plug-in support for the self-signed certificate
 {: #cli-support}

-You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
+You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "example-deployment"`.
 It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the driver.

 ## Other Drivers
 {: #other-drivers}